ShaneV2001/Basic-Website-Nav-Proto/README.md

 ## Customization

-You can customize the website by modifying the HTML and CSS files.
+You can customize the website by modifying the HTML files.
 Feel free to update the content, styling, or add new features to suit your needs.

 ## Credits